 - Note any areas where light doesn’t hit.
-Or if these areas are illuminated by existing lighting, is the lighting sufficient for doing accurate work?
+If these areas are illuminated by existing lighting, is the lighting sufficient for doing accurate work?
 Are these areas you’ll need to be working in?

 - Gauge how accurate the colors in your work are based on the existing lighting.
 If it’s fairly accurate, you might only need to add one or two fixtures to compensate for losses of natural light if you work after sunset.
-If it’s pretty inaccurate or colors appear to light or too dark, you’ll need to invest in some custom lighting.
+If it’s pretty inaccurate or colors appear too light or too dark, some extra wall sconces or pendant lights may do the trick.

 Art Studio Lighting Fixtures to Consider

-Because of how versatile they are, plug-in lights are great candidates for the best art studio lighting out there.
-And to get the most luminosity and accuracy out of your light bulbs, we recommend keeping your light bulbs exposed.
+Because of how versatile they are, plug-in lights are great candidates to create the best lighting for your art studio out there.
+And to get the most luminosity and accuracy out of your light bulbs, we recommend keeping your light bulbs exposed – no shades or cages.
 This will help light distribute more evenly throughout your studio.
-Also, keep in mind that If you have a particularly expansive space to work with, you may need to hang and swag your lighting into place.
+Also, keep in mind that if you have a particularly expansive space to work with, you may need to hang and swag your lighting into place.

 Shop Color Cord Company

 At Color Cord Company, we help professional decorators, retailers, and creative homeowners everywhere illuminate spaces uniquely.